 We are on a mission, the mission Jesus assigned to us before He ascended.
 As an Army wife that idea of “mission” resonates with me.
 Our Soldiers are fond of saying, “The mission comes first.”
 And when it is a mission that God has commissioned us to take part in, those words were never more true.

 We are working with Him but He didn’t just leave us to our own devices, He left us the Holy Spirit.
 And so we are caught up in the Love of the Father and the Son and we are members of the Body of Christ.
 This very idea: for me, there actually are no words to express my awe and amazement, and gratitude.

-I met Sister Salwatricze, who lives and works at the Divine Mercy shrine outside of Krakow, Poland, when she was the keynote speaker at our 2005 Fall MCCW Conference.
+I met Sister Salwatricze, who lives and works at the Divine Mercy shrine outside of Krakow, Poland, when she was the keynote speaker at our 2005 Fall MCCW Conference in Germany.
 Her words, every time she spoke during that conference, moved me deeply.
 She is truly blessed by God in her ability to explain Jesus’ Divine Mercy to people.
 Her words reached down into the recesses of the heart.
 It was an amazing experience.

 To illustrate the magnificence of the Holy Spirit, the profound impact He can have on our lives, she described a painting.
 The painting is of a man holding up a small cup to catch the water that is a huge tidal wave about to fall upon him.
 I could see right away what she meant.
 That’s God’s grace.
 We get as much as we are open to accept.
 If we are not holding back, or holding out, or holding too tightly to the things that keep us from accepting all the grace God is offering each one of us, amazing things will happen.
 Exciting things, miraculous things.